 Neal-Marshall Alumni Club Scholarship awarded to undergraduate and graduate minority students attending any IU campus.

-Access to Excellence Scholarship for participants in a program within the Office of the Vice President for Diversity, Equity, and Multicultural Affairs.
+Access to Excellence Scholarship for participants in a program within the Office of the Vice President for diversity, equity, and inclusion.

 Bruce Shuck Family Native American Scholarship for undergraduate and graduate Native American students who demonstrate financial need.
 Students do not have to be officially recognized with a tribe to receive the scholarship; however, they should be prepared to write about their tribal affiliation and background.